wasted/netflow/README.md

 sadd sender:10.0.0.2/0 2001:db8::/32
 ```

 However, this comes with the downside that your NetFlow sender/exporter can only have one exporting process.
-While this is not a problem with Juniper, Cisco or Routers in general. **This is important** if you run a NetFlow Aggregator/Collector-Redistributor.
+While this is not a problem with Juniper, Cisco or Routers in general, **this is inmportant** if you run a NetFlow Aggregator/Collector-Redistributor.

 #### Q2: Why did you choose a slash(/)-notation to separate IPs from Ports inside the Key-Value-Store?